Auto Insurance Binders in 2025 (Term Explained)

 What is an auto insurance binder?

+What is an insurance binder?
 An auto insurance binder is a temporary proof of insurance coverage provided by an insurance company.
 It is typically issued when you are in the process of purchasing a new auto insurance policy or making changes to an existing policy.
 The binder serves as a temporary insurance contract until the formal policy documents are issued.

 How long does an auto insurance binder last?